-The Coptic Canadian History Project (CCHP) is a non-profit community outreach organization founded by Michael Akladios (PhD candidate in History, York University) in fall 2016.
+The Coptic Canadian History Project (CCHP) is a not-for-profit public history and community outreach organization founded by Michael Akladios (PhD candidate in History, York University) in fall 2016.

 Copts are the largest Christian denomination in the Middle East.
 The term “Copt” is a European form of the Arabic “Qibt”, which is derived from the Greek “Aigyptos” meaning Egyptian.
 Concentrated in Egypt, they represent approximately 10% of that country’s population.
 There are also Coptic populations throughout the Middle East and North Africa, with a significant presence in Sudan.
 Emigration to North America began with a few families in the late 1950s.
 Today, Canada’s Coptic population is around 50,000.

-Several obstacles impede future research of Coptic immigrants in Canada.
+Several obstacles impede future research of Coptic immigrants in Canada, and across the diaspora.
 First, there is a scarcity of records pertaining to this group in public archives.
 Second, many individuals and organizations in Egypt and Canada have amassed troves of archival records of great value to uncovering the histories of diverse Coptic communities.
 Yet, these collections are not well maintained and are in some cases partially destroyed.
 The original material remains at the mercy of the heat and liable to degrade with the passage of time.
 These issues create barriers that make the advancement of historical knowledge difficult.

 The Coptic Canadian History Project emerged in response to this reality and intends to bridge the gap between public archives, immigrant communities, and academic scholars.
-The CCHP aims to identify, archive, digitize, preserve, and provide free access to source materials that reflect the knowledge, collective memory, and experiences of Egypt’s Coptic population, Coptic immigrants in Canada, and their descendants.
+The CCHP aims to identify, archive, digitize, preserve, and provide free access to source materials that reflect the knowledge, collective memory, and experiences of Egypt’s Coptic population, Coptic immigrants, and their descendants.